Your Basket

 Do you need CLP labels for fragrance oils?

 You will need to add CLP labels for fragrance oils if you intend to sell them.
 This is because all non-cosmetic products sold to the public that contain hazardous mixtures or substances require a CLP label.
+They are essentially standardised warning labels that ensure consumers know what they’re handling.

 A CLP label contains information about the potential health and safety risks associated with using the product.